 Cannabidiol (CBD) is one of dozens of compounds called cannabinoids found within marijuana and hemp.
 Both plants are varieties of the species, Cannabis sativa.
 However, the concentrations of their medicinal cannabinoids vary greatly.

 Marijuana is very high in the psychoactive cannabinoid, tetrahydrocannabinol (THC) and relatively low in CBD.
-Hemp, marijuana’s safer cousin, is rich in CBD and contains only trace amounts of THC.
+Hemp, marijuana’s safer cousin, is rich in CBD and contains only trace amounts of THC at most.
 Hemp has many of the therapeutic benefits of marijuana and none of the mind-altering characteristics, making it the safer choice for pets.

 CBD is extracted from the hemp plant and isolated to create the tincture commonly known as CBD oil.
-Unlike medicinal marijuana, CBD oils contain only negligible amounts of THC and cannot make your cat “high.”
+Unlike medicinal marijuana, CBD oils cannot make your cat “high” as most contain only negligible amounts of THC.
 Some CBD oil retailers even utilize an additional step in their manufacturing process to ensure that every last bit of THC is removed from their products.

 Liquid CBD tinctures typically come in easy-to-dispense bottles with droppers for dosing.
 The palatable oil can be given directly by mouth or mixed in with your cat’s food.